 Environment Provider

 An Environment Provider manages the Environments used for communicating between a Service Consumer and Object Service Provider.
 An Environment Provider is only required in a Direct Environment as, in a Brokered Environment, this is managed by a Broker.
 As such, this framework provides an implementation of an Environment Provider.

+Naming conventions

+When developing for the framework there are some conventions to adhere to when creating classes etc.

+Class name conventions